Dani-DEV28/centroid-finder/humanImprovements.md

 - ## improving error handling
   - What parts of your code are brittle?
   - Where could you better be using exceptions?
+    - Possibly in the server files
   - Where can you better add input validation to check invalid input?
+    - In the server files
   - How can you better be resolving/logging/surfacing errors?
 Hint: almost any place you're using "throws Exception" or "catch(Exception e)" should likely be improved to specify the specific types of exceptions that might be thrown or caught.
   - Other error handling improvements>
 - ## writing documentation